victordepaiva/victordepaiva.com/README.md

 2. Use YYYY-MM-DD-title.md naming convention
 3. Include front matter with title, date, categories, tags
 4. Write content in Markdown format

+### Working with Drafts
+1. Create draft files in `_drafts/` directory (no date required)
+2. Add `draft: true` to front matter to exclude from sitemap
+3. Preview drafts with `bundle exec jekyll serve --drafts`
+4. When ready to publish, move file to `_posts/` with proper date
+5. Drafts appear on site only when using `--drafts` flag

 ### Adding Pages
 1. Create HTML file in `_pages/` directory